 PH215.
 Business Ethics (3)

 This course will critically examine the role of ethics within a business environment.
-We will examine both ethical relationships within a business such as employers and employee relations and well as ethical relationships between business and broader society such as business and consumer relations.
+We will examine both ethical relationships within a business such as employers and employee relations as well as ethical relationships between business and broader society such as business and consumer relations.
 Possible issues or topics of examination include: corporate social responsibility; rights and obligations of employees and employers; justice and fair practice; distributive justice, and advertising marketing; and the consumer, among others.
 Issues and topics will be examined by considering both historical and contemporary texts and case studies.

 PH217.
 Bioethics (3)